zulip/zulip/docs/production/email.md

   should be in `/var/log/zulip/errors.log`, along with any other exceptions Zulip encounters.

-- If your SMTP provider uses SSL on port 465 (and not TLS on port 587), you need to set `EMAIL_PORT = 465` as well as replacing `EMAIL_USE_TLS = True` with `EMAIL_USE_SSL = True`; otherwise, Zulip will try to use the TLS protocol on port 465, which won't work.
+- If your SMTP provider uses implicit TLS/SSL on port 465 (and not STARTTLS on port 587), you need to set `EMAIL_PORT = 465` as well as replacing `EMAIL_USE_TLS = True` with `EMAIL_USE_SSL = True`; otherwise, Zulip will try to use the STARTTLS protocol on port 465, which won't work.
+  These Django variables are somewhat misleading as `EMAIL_USE_TLS` actually means use explicit SSL/TLS via the STARTTLS command and `EMAIL_USE_SSL` means use implicit SSL/TLS.

 - Zulip's email sending configuration is based on the standard Django [SMTP backend](https://docs.djangoproject.com/en/3.2/topics/email/#smtp-backend)